onurmenal/crm-power-pane/README.md

 The CRM Power Pane is a helper tool designed to integrate with Microsoft Dynamics 365 application and allow you to manipulate forms or perform actions faster throughout the Microsoft Dynamics 365 application.

+*Disclaimer: This is as unsupported as it gets.*

 ## Usage
 Click the CRM Power Pane icon next to the Microsoft Dynamics 365 logo, and select your action.